-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 Dlamini was out campaigning for democratic reforms, but the state saw it another way.
 They argued he was trying to overthrow the government, classified him as a dangerous political prisoner, and held him in a maximum security prison where he faced months of harassment, solitary confinement, and torture.

 “I was kept in isolation for the longest time, not interacting with any other inmates,” Dlamini told Al Jazeera.
-“I was denied the right to write my exams, so I ended up not finishing and was expelled from university…at some stage while I was in prison, I also had a stroke.”
+“I was denied the right to write my exams, so I ended up not finishing and was expelled from university … At some stage, while I was in prison, I also had a stroke.”

 Just shy of a year behind bars, an international human rights campaign helped secure bail and his release.
 But his freedom was short-lived.
-From 2012 to 2014, he was arrested twice more – once for criticising the king’s birthday party while Swazis live in poverty and once for attending a May Day workers rally.
+From 2012 to 2014, he was arrested twice more – once for criticising the king’s lavish birthday party while Swazis live in poverty and once for attending a May Day workers’ rally.

 For his actions, he was charged with sedition and “terrorism”, and more than a decade later, his court case is still pending.
-Meanwhile, the People’s United Democratic Movement (PUDEMO), which he is deputy secretary general of, remains a banned organisation in a country where political parties are illegal.
+At the same time, the People’s United Democratic Movement (PUDEMO), which he is deputy secretary general of, remains a banned organisation in a country where political parties are illegal.

 Monarchy